Projects and Research

 The Guam National Wildlife Refuge (Refuge) is implementing its first citizen science project: Fanihi Foraging!

-Throughout the year, please join Refuge staff in finding five tree species that the Fanihi (in CHamoru) or Mariana fruit bat (Pteropus mariannus mariannus) uses to feed on Guam, Rota, Tinian, and Saipan.
-While there are more trees the fanihi will forage on, the five trees...
+Throughout the year, please join Refuge staff in finding five plant species that the fanihi (in CHamoru) or Mariana fruit bat (Pteropus mariannus mariannus) uses to feed on Guam, Rota, Tinian, and Saipan.
+While there are more trees the fanihi will use to forage, the five...

 The Guam National Wildlife Refuge (Refuge) is home to several thousand federally threatened fadang (Cycas micronesica).
 The fadang is listed due to the impact of the cycad aulacaspis scale (scale), an invasive insect.
 The Refuge is working with the Cycad Working Group to develop a standard survey methodology.
 Using this methodology, the Refuge will assess the health of the fadang and the...